apache/datasketches-website/docs/Memory/MemoryPackage.md

   * Buffer - Read-only access using user setable byte position values: <i>start</i>, <i>position</i>, and <i>end</i>.
   * WritableBuffer - Read-write access using user setable byte position values: <i>start</i>, <i>position</i>, and <i>end</i>.

+#### Mapping a Resource to an API
+There are two different ways to map a resource to an API
-All 4 of these APIs provide a rich collection of static "factory" methods for mapping a resource to an implementation of the API.
+  * Use of static methods of the API.
+For example:

+    //map an array of 1024 bytes to the WritableMemory API WritableMemory wmem = WritableMemory.allocate(1024);

+    //map a ByteBuffer to the WritableMemory API WritableMemory wmem2 = WritableMemory.allocate(byteBuffer);

+  * For AutoClosable resources, special classes called "Handles" are used to manage the AutoClosable properties.
+See examples below.

 #### Examples for Accessing Primitive On-heap Array Resources
 Mapping a primitive array resource to the Memory API: